chriskrycho/v5.chriskrycho.com/site/journal/Decaffeinating.md

 ---
 title: Decaffeinating
 subtitle: How and why I switched to mostly decaf coffee.
+qualifiers:
     audience: lovers of coffee, tea, and other caffeinated beverages… and good health.
 tags:
   - coffee
   - health